 Consistent with previous research, the current study also found that African American participants were more likely to live in disadvantaged neighborhoods than their White counterparts.
 Higher degrees of disadvantage occurred in Baltimore City compared with the rest of Maryland.
 Within Baltimore, higher disadvantage occurred in the central and western areas of the city.

-“The research reveals a complex interplay between environment and genes, which is becoming increasingly important in the study of cancer health disparities,” said Mark T. Gladwin, MD, who is the John Z. and Akiko K. Bowers Distinguished Professor and Dean of UMSOM, and Vice President for Medical Affairs at University of Maryland, Baltimore.
+“The research reveals a complex interplay between environment and genes, which is becoming increasingly important in the study of cancer health disparities,” said who is the John Z. and Akiko K. Bowers Distinguished Professor and Dean of UMSOM, and Vice President for Medical Affairs at University of Maryland, Baltimore.
 “It provides support for a potentially harmful effect of living in economically disadvantaged communities on stress-related genetic signaling pathways, such as the Conserved Transcriptional Response to Adversity, and underscores the importance of developing interventions to improve the health and well-being of our minority populations.”

 The research was funded by an American Cancer Society Institutional Research Grant and several grants from the National Cancer Institute (NCI).
 The Maryland Department of Health’s Cigarette Fund Restitution Program and the National Center for Advancing Translational Sciences provided additional financial support.